OFFICE SPACE – 15 SMART QUESTIONS

 - You must pay extra to remove and store any furnishings the landlord provided.

 Make sure that any shown furnishings will be in your office space.
-Be sure that if you need to remove any furniture that the landlord is responsible for storage.
+Be sure that if you need to remove any furniture, the landlord is responsible for storage.

 12.Who Handles and Pays for Repairs and Maintenance?

 In most cases, the answer is the tenant.
 Business insurance may cover some issues, so speak with your business insurance agent in advance to find out what is covered.
-If additional coverage is required, check the cost in advance.
+If you need additional coverage, please check the cost in advance.

-Also, be sure to set aside a budget for simple things like light bulbs, bathroom items, clogged toilets, and similar.
-Find a good local handyperson who can handle all of these issues when they arrive and put them on your speed dial and make sure your office staff knows to call this person when you are out of the office.
+Also, budget for simple things like light bulbs, bathroom items, clogged toilets, etc. Find a good local handyperson who can handle all of these issues when they arrive, put them on your speed dial, and make sure your office staff knows to call this person when you are out of the office.

 13. What if I sell my company during the lease?

 Congratulations!
 You’ve had your big payday!
 Maybe.
-Did you make sure that your lease doesn’t contain a right to your landlord to “agree to a change in ownership”?
+Did you ensure that your lease doesn’t contain a right to your landlord to “agree to a change in ownership”?

 Yes, it is true.
-In some cases, standard leases have a clause that gives the right to your landlord to agree to a “Change in Business Ownership.”
+In some cases, standard leases have a clause giving your landlord the right to agree to a “Change in Business Ownership.”
 This clause can limit your ability to sell your company unless the building owner agrees to a lease transfer.

 This clause prevents unscrupulous business owners from selling their company to a shell company after sucking out all valuable assets and then declaring bankruptcy.
 Yeah, people do that sort of stuff.

-So, what can you do if the lease proposal in front of you has that clause in it?
+So, what can you do if the lease proposal in front of you has that clause?
 Negotiate.
-Yeah, even if you sell your company, you still have to pay for the lease.
+Even if you sell your company, you still have to pay for the lease.

 Of course, the business’s new owners have to provide proof of business insurance and any other materials you had to give the landlord when you initially signed the lease.